aneasystone/github-trending/README.md

 ## Javascript

+* 【2024-01-09】[adrianhajdin / docker-course](https://github.com/adrianhajdin/docker-course) - Full Modern Docker Course
+* 【2024-01-09】[MagicMirrorOrg / MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
+With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assistant.
 * 【2024-01-08】[wukko / cobalt](https://github.com/wukko/cobalt) - save what you love
 * 【2024-01-08】[enricoros / big-AGI](https://github.com/enricoros/big-AGI) - 💬 Personal AI application powered by GPT-4 and beyond, with AI personas, AGI functions, text-to-image, voice, response streaming, code highlighting and execution, PDF import, presets for developers, much more.
 Deploy and gift #big-AGI-energy!
 Using Next.js, React, Joy.
 * 【2024-01-08】[iongpt / LLM-for-Whatsapp](https://github.com/iongpt/LLM-for-Whatsapp) - WhatsApp client with LLM integration.
 It support OpenAI API and also local LLMs